Last update - May 16th 2014

-Using the list below for the 9 different prunes nutrition entries in our Zinc database, the highest amount of Zinc is in Prunes, dehydrated (low-moisture), uncooked which contains 0.75 mg of Zinc per 100g.
+Using the list below for the 9 different prunes nutrition entries in our database, the highest amount of Zinc is found in Prunes, dehydrated (low-moisture), uncooked which contains 0.75 mg of Zinc per 100g.
 The lowest amount of Zinc is in Babyfood, fruit, prunes with tapioca, without ascorbic acid, strained which in 100g contains 0.09 mg of Zinc.

-The median value of Zinc is in Plums, dried (prunes), stewed, with added sugar which in 100g contains 0.22 mg of Zinc.
-The average amount of Zinc in 100g of prunes, based on the list below is 0.27 mg of Zinc.
+The median value of Zinc is found in Plums, dried (prunes), stewed, with added sugar which in 100g contains 0.22 mg of Zinc.
+The average amount of Zinc contained in 100g of prunes, based on the list below is 0.27 mg of Zinc.

 From the Zinc content in prunes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Zinc.
 Each prunes item can be scaled by different amounts to adjust the amounts of Zinc so that it is not just, for example, the values in 100g of Prunes, dehydrated (low-moisture), uncooked.
 The item can be scaled by quantites in g, oz or typical serving sizes.